Who are we?

-Short Circuit organises the Short Film Pool, a selection of mostly European shorts available for theatres, festivals and other screens in France, Germany, the Netherlands, Portugal and Switzerland.
+Short Circuit organises the Short Film Pool, a selection of mostly European shorts available for theatres, festivals and other screens in France, Germany, the Netherlands, Portugal and Italy.

 The Italian Short Film Center is happy to announce the first Torino Short Film Market.
 Organised with the collaboration of the Torino Film Festival and the support of the Film Commission Torino Piemonte, it will take place on the first weekend of the Torino Film Festival on the 18th, 19th and 20th of November 2016 in Turin.